taishi-i/awesome-ChatGPT-repositories/README.md

  * [wanna](https://github.com/hirokidaichi/wanna) - Shell command launcher with natural language
  * [datasetGPT](https://github.com/radi-cho/datasetgpt) - A command-line interface to generate textual and conversational datasets with LLMs.
  * [chatgpt-cli](https://github.com/j178/chatgpt-cli) - fanfou bots
+ * [engshell](https://github.com/emcf/engshell) - An English-language shell for any OS, powered by LLMs
  * [node-chatgpt-api](https://github.com/waylaidwanderer/node-chatgpt-api) - A client implementation for ChatGPT and Bing AI.
 Available as a Node.js module, REST API server, and CLI app.
  * [chat-gpt-cli](https://github.com/jseguillon/chat-gpt-cli) - PhantomJS QUnit testrunner which export results to JUnit XML format and coverage to Cobertura XML format to use with CI tools like Jenkins.
  * [terminalGPT](https://github.com/jucasoliveira/terminalgpt) - Get GPT like chatGPT on your terminal